 If you suffer a workplace injury in Georgia on the job, you may be unsure what to do next.
 Georgia workers who sustain catastrophic injuries often cannot return to work and may need extensive medical care.
 Besides the financial stress caused by lost pay, the high price of medical care and rehabilitation services can be devastating.

 It is essential to note that if you get hurt seriously on the job, you shouldn’t have to worry about losing your income, regardless of how the accident happened.
-A seasoned personal injury attorney in Georgia can help you file for workers’ compensation benefits if you get a workplace injury in Georgia.
+A seasoned personal injury attorney in Georgia can help you file for workers’ compensation benefits.

 According to the Georgia State Board of Workers’ Compensation (SBWC), workers’ compensation is an accident insurance program funded by your employer, which may provide you with medical, rehabilitation, and income benefits if you sustain injuries while working.